amaranet/fastbytesmap/README.md

 ## Overview

-A Golang lock-free thread-safe map[uintptr]interface{} optimized for fastest read access.
+A Golang lock-free thread-safe map (with numeric keys only) optimized for fastest read access

 ## Usage